The Major and/or Concentration

 Generally, a minor is no more than six courses (normally about 18 credits) and ensures that a student pursues an area of study in some breadth and depth beyond the introductory level and outside of the major.

-Starting with the Class of 2019, successful completion of a minor requires a final minor GPA of 2.00.
+Successful completion of a minor requires a final minor GPA of 2.0.

 Double Minors